vime-js/vime/README.md

 a headache.
 Vime handles it all so you don't.
 Enjoy fullscreen, picture-in-picture and more without any pain.

-* **Multi-provider support.** Out of the box at the moment we support Html5, YouTube, Vimeo and Dailymotion.
+* **Multi-provider support.** Out of the box at the moment we support Files (via Html5), YouTube, Vimeo and Dailymotion.
 Dont' bother learning a new SDK everytime, just use Vime!

 * **Reactive/eventful store.** Behind the scences, all properties are a Svelte store.
 Subscribe to anything you